Missed Warning Signs in the Murder of UVA Lacrosse Player

 Yeardley Love, 22, was found in a pool of blood in her off campus apartment by her roommate.
 In court documents, police say Huguely, 22, admitted to them that he kicked in Love’s bedroom door, shook her, and that her head repeatedly hit the wall.
 He has been charged with her murder.
 The two dated more than a year, but broke up shortly before her death.

-Now, reports are surfacing that George had attacked her months before while in the company of visiting lacrosse players from the University of North Carolina.
+Now, reports are surfacing that George Huguely had attacked Yeardley Love several months before while in the company of visiting other lacrosse players from the University of North Carolina (UNC).
 The incident at the University of North Carolina was reportedly broken up by other lacrosse players.
-No police reports were ever filed.
+At that time, no police reports were ever filed regarding the incident.

 UVA Present John Casteen stated that he was surprised to learn that there was no notification system in place that would have alerted the University to Huguely’s run-ins with the law, including a 2008 arrest in which he threatened a female officer.
 Moss, the police offer, said she was forced to use a TASER® on the 6 foot 2 inch, 209 pound Huguely after he hurled racial and sexual obscenities at her and threatened her life.
 He told Moss, “I’ll kill you.
 I’ll kill all of y’all.
 I’m not going to jail.”
 The case resulted in a conviction for public intoxication and resisting arrest.